falbav/falbav.github.io/_fun/code-chicha.md

 When breaking down the results from old and new songs, the new ones are mostly positive. "love, life, pretty, fine, now, etc".
 Again, this is not surprising given the context is different but also, the audience is different: new generations are already established in the city, enjoying (the not so fair or sustainable) economic prosperity.

 <br/><img src='/images/PopularWords.png'>

 Finally, I wanted to quantify one dimension of the sentiment reflected on these lyrics.
 I know this is something complex to process and so subjective, of course!
 A song might make you feel different than it would make me feel.
-But simplyfying this to one dimension, it might make it easier.
+But we can simplify this to one dimension.
 For example, does this word make you feel good or bad?
 Let's say "sunshine", it's more on the positive side than negative.

 <br/><img src='/images/SpanishSent.png'>

-Overall, all my indexes using sentimental analysis in Spanish gave me very neutral results.
-Probably because some words and phrases are hard to categorize.
+Overall, all my indexes using standard sentimental analysis in Spanish gave me very neutral results (see more on the code posted on the Github repositorie).
+This might be because some words and phrases are hard to categorize.
 So I created a new data base where I included a score for each word, in a range from [-1,1].
 I found that modern songs are more "positive" than the old ones, probably reflecting less strugles that people did in the past.
 Of course, this is completly subjective, you can create your own weights as well, and run your own sentiment analysis.

 You can find all the data sets, graphs and R code here: https://github.com/falbav/Text_Analysis_Chicha